Last updated on October 7, 2020 by Dan Nanni

 /etc configuration, so they can be loaded automatically upon boot.

 On Ubuntu or Debian, detected driver modules will be added to

 /etc/modules.
 On Fedora, the driver information will be added to

 Next, proceed to load necessary modules as follows.

-The psensor window will show a list of available sensors, and visualize temperature readings from these sensors.
+psensor window shows a list of available sensors, and visualizes temperature readings from these sensors.
 You can selectively enable or disable each sensor.